hujhax/austin-improv-wiki/Performers/Aspen Webster.md

 **Aspen Webster** is an improv performer.

 ## History
-Aspen started taking classes at the [[Hideout Theater]] in November of 2013, shortly after moving to Austin, and has been totally hooked on improv ever since.
+Aspen started taking classes at the [[Theatres/Hideout Theater|Hideout Theater]] in November of 2013, shortly after moving to Austin, and has been totally hooked on improv ever since.
 She is a former kids' improv teacher at the Hideout.

 ## Shows
 * *[[Shows/Flying Theater Machine|Flying Theater Machine]]* (2014-2016)